What is Apprenticeship?

 Are apprentices required to attend school?

-Apprentices must attend related training at Klamath Community College along with on-the-job-training experience.
+Apprentices must attend related training at KCC, along with on-the-job-training experience.
 Most programs require approximately 144 hours of school per year.
-This usually works out to two evenings per week during the regular school year (Fall, Winter and Spring).
+This usually equates to two evenings per week during the regular school year (fall, winter, and spring).
 Like other aspects of apprenticeship, the local committee determines the related training requirements according to industry standards.

 Are there age limits for apprentices?